uliana1one/KeyPass/docs/tutorial.md

 - Check if the wallet address is valid
 - Verify server is running on port 3000

+**"Backend connection failed"**
+- Make sure backend server is running on port 5000
+- Check proxy configuration in vite.config.ts
+- Verify CORS settings in backend

 **"No credentials found"**
 - Make sure the address has SBTs or credentials
-- Check blockchain provider configuration
+- Check backend API endpoints are responding
 - Verify network connection

 **"Proof generation failed"**